Rein101/TaskManagementDatabaseApi/README.md

 The tables were made in the `database.py` file, using the module `sqlite3` and its function.
 The following steps were implemented to achieve this result.
    1. Installing the `sqlite3` package
-   2. Importing the module into python
+   2. Importing the module into Python
    ``` bash
    python # First we import the sqlite3 module
    import sqlite3